DEFRA/epr-backend/docs/architecture/decisions/0019-waste-record-transformation-pipeline.md

 Route summary logs to appropriate table transformers based on `PROCESSING_TYPE` metadata via a dispatch map.

+A **dispatch map** is a nested object that maps keys (processing types and table names) to functions.
+Instead of using conditional logic (if/else or switch statements), we look up the appropriate function in the map: `PROCESSING_TYPES[processingType][tableName]`.
+This makes the routing logic data rather than code, enabling extension by adding map entries rather than modifying logic.

 Note: The summary log's `SPREADSHEET_TYPE` is validated against the registration's `wasteProcessingType` upstream before transformation.

 ```javascript